tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买方式_intl.md

 Tencent Cloud users can purchase CVMs either from the official website or via the API.

 ### Purchasing from Official Website
 Users can purchase CVMs on [Tencent Cloud official website](https://buy.cloud.tencent.com/cvm?tab=custom&step=1&regionId=1).
-Tencent Cloud CVM provides pay-as-you-go pricing, which is accurate to seconds and settled on an hourly basis.
-For more information, please see CVM [Billing Methods](https://intl.cloud.tencent.com/document/product/213/2180).
+Tencent Cloud CVM offers pay-as-you-go approach, which is accurate to seconds and billed hourly.
+For more information, see [CVM Billing Methods](https://intl.cloud.tencent.com/document/product/213/2180).

 Follow the steps below to purchase CVMs on Tencent Cloud website: